-Due to the age of breed, and the fact that it has been purposely breed for very specific “physical” characteristics, it really shouldn’t come as a huge surprise that this breed does have some health concerns.
+Due to the breed’s age, and the fact that it has been purposely bred for particular “physical” characteristics, it really shouldn’t come as a huge surprise that this breed has some health concerns.

 Concerns such as:

-- Progressive Retinal Atrophy, which is a degenerative eye disease you will need to check for fairly regularly.
+- Progressive Retinal Atrophy, a degenerative eye disease you must check for reasonably regularly.

-- Luxating Patella, or floating kneecap, which can require costly operations to right.
+- Luxating Patella, or floating kneecap, can require costly operations to the right.

-- And Legge-Calve-Perthes disease, which leads to thigh bone shrinkage but can be detected from a few months of age.
+- And Legge-Calve-Perthes disease leads to thigh bone shrinkage but can be detected from a few months of age.

-Due to his lack of hair and spindly frame the Chinese Crested suffer in cold conditions, so keep him warm in winter and don’t let him get sunburned in the summer.
-Also, poor dentition is also normal with this breed, so if you do decide to adopt a Chinese Crested puppy or better yet adopt a Chinese Crested rescue dog, be sure to invest in a “doggy” toothbrush as well.
+To name a few.
+The good news is that none of these medical conditions tend to be life-threatening (but they do have the potential to be quite expensive).
+Additionally, due to his lack of hair and spindly frame, the Chinese Crested suffer in cold conditions, so keep him warm in winter and don’t let him get sunburned in the summer.
+Also, poor dentition is typical with this breed, so if you decide to adopt a Chinese Crested puppy or, better yet, adopt a Chinese Crested rescue dog, invest in a “doggy” toothbrush.

-The last thing that we wanted to discuss is the possibility that you may want to purchase a pet insurance policy.
-You see, it always amazes us here at IndulgeYourPet just how much time folks will spend researching a “type” of dog that they want to adopt without doing any research on possibly purchasing a pet insurance policy on that same animal!
+The last thing we discussed is the possibility that you may wish to purchase a pet insurance policy.
+You see, it always amazes us here at IndulgeYourPet just how much time folks will spend researching a “type” of dog they want to adopt without examining possibly purchasing a pet insurance policy on that same animal!

 Now will a pet insurance policy…

-Be right for everyone?
-No probably not, but until you know if a pet insurance policy will be right for you till you do a bit of research.
+Be suitable for everyone?
+No, probably not, but until you know if a pet insurance policy will be right for you till you do a bit of research.
 After all, as we just pointed out, the Chinese Crested breed isn’t the “healthiest” breed out there.